 The above related interests have been compiled based on a specific definition of related interests where staff and/or trustees hold a position of control within a community organisation.
-Such conflicts are disclosed by the trustees and during consideration of any grants, connected staff and/or trustees excuse themselves from such decisions.
+Such conflicts are disclosed by the trustees and during consideration of any grants, connected staff and/or trustees have no involvement in such decisions.